 What Is Fly Fishing and 26 Questions About Fly Fishing Answered By A Pro Guide – Part 1

-As a river guide for the last 20 years, I have been asked just about every question there is about fly fishing and these are the answers to 27 questions that beginner fly anglers often ask their guides or other anglers.
+River guides have been asked just about every question there is about fly fishing and these are the answers to 27 questions that beginner fly anglers often ask their guides or other anglers.

 1. What Is Fly Fishing?

 Fly fishing is a method of fishing where the weight of a specially made plastic line is cast and it carries an artificial bait called a fly out towards the area where the fish is.
 Fly fishing allows anglers to cast and fish with flies as small as a mosquito on the surface of the water or under the water.

 Fly fishing enables the angler to imitate the natural insects found in a river and to fish them in a natural manner.

 2. What Is The Purpose Of Fly Fishing?

 Fly fishing is a unique and fun method of fishing for trout, steelhead, and salmon in rivers using flies that are too small and too light to cast with other fishing methods.
 Fly fishing has a couple of advantages over other methods of fishing.